 The brainchild of Chef/Owner Phillip Foss, EL Ideas’ mission statement is to ‘redefine fine dining’.
-By removing pretension and preconceptions from the fine dining arena, Michelin starred EL Ideas has carved a niche that separates itself from all others.
-A BYOB restaurant offering only 24 seats, guests can enjoy a relaxed and unique setting not generally associated […]
+By removing pretension and preconceptions from the fine dining arena, Michelin starred EL Ideas has carved a niche that separates itself.
+A small BYOB restaurant in a little known Chicago neighborhood, guests can enjoy a relaxed and unique setting not generally associated […]

 This might be my personal favorites of the “Uh oh, we need to get another item on the menu stat!” series.
 Usually this happens when an integral ingredient becomes unavailable.
 In this case – as in the previous post – the versatility of cauliflower saved the day.
 As opposed to the sensuous nature of the […]

 Not all of our ideas work.
 I had been doing a version of crab with caviar, lychee, and lemongrass which had been getting good reviews from guests.
 The crab and lychee made good sense to me, but I wanted to see how the caviar would hold up to it without the unctuous crab.
 In short, […]

 This course came to me on a Sunday afternoon while suffering on the couch with a 104 degree fever.
 Though I had no desire of thinking about food and tried pushing this idea out of my head, I knew that it had legs and would hit the menu.
 I brought the ham in from Benton’s in Tennessee […]

 San Sebastian Sardine / White Eggplant / Zucchini / Tomatoes / Piperade One from the vault that was on the menu during the summer shortly after we opened.
 A couple of others from shortly after we opened I just ran across on the hard drive that will be posted soon.